mbround18/ddt-api-testing-strategy/README.md

 When breaking down an API to test, here are some basic acceptance criteria which are a great starting point:

+### Ideals

-1. The code base is well organized, DRY, easily readable and appropriately commented
+- The code base is well organized, DRY, easily readable and appropriately commented
-1. The project’s git commit history is well commented and easy to understand.
+- The project’s git commit history is well commented and easy to understand.
-1. The tests are reliable, and can be executed numerous times in a row without failures
+- The tests are reliable, and can be executed numerous times in a row without failures

+### Tasks

-1. Happy path tests were built for all major endpoints
+- [x] Happy path tests were built for all major endpoints
-1. Negative path tests were built testing for standard failures
+- [ ] Negative path tests were built testing for standard failures
-1. Tests have detailed logs or reports helping to troubleshoot failures
+- [ ] Tests have detailed logs or reports helping to troubleshoot failures
-1. Tests can be executed in parallel
+- [x] Tests can be executed in parallel
-1. Tests are data driven for maximum coverage
+- [x] Tests are data driven for maximum coverage

 [//]: <> (Links Below...)